 A mountaintop you have to climb at some point

-Bach’s Kunst der Fuge is shrouded in mystery.
+Bach’s Kunst der Fuge (Art of Fugue) is shrouded in mystery.
 We don’t know whether Bach intended the music as material for practice or performance.
 The order of the 18 sections is unclear as well and we don’t know whether the piece was ever completed.

 Bach already made the first drafts of Kunst der Fuge around 1736.
 In the latter years of his life, he worked a lot on bigger collections and tinkered with several previously composed works, like the Mass in B minor.
 From his later scores, it is clear that his eyesight was deteriorating, as his handwriting worsened and became less legible.
 After his rather sudden death, his work table would probably have been piled with music at all sorts of stages of development, not necessarily all neatly ordered or collected per work.

 This was anyway the case with Kunst der Fuge.
 An edition was being prepared for publication by a printer in Leipzig, who already had a copy of part of the material, but was waiting for another part.
 In this 1751 edition, you can clearly see it was a struggle to put the material in order.
 Apparently, the publishers were missing a page of the last big fugue.
 In the second edition from 1752, the comments state that Bach could not complete the piece, as he died while working on it.
 Later on, Bach’s son Carl Philipp also wrote something similar.
 So Kunst der Fuge went out into the world as ‘Bach’s last work’.